nuchi/sublime-from-cfg/README.md

 ## TO-DO:

-- Accept a convenient text description of a grammar rather than require constructing a Python object by hand.
+- [x] **Self-host.** Accept a convenient text description of a grammar rather than require constructing a Python object by hand.
 [Benjamin Schaaf's sbnf](https://github.com/BenjaminSchaaf/sbnf/) is a project with essentially the same goals as this one, and has a very nice syntax for defining grammars so it'd be nice to allow inputs in that format.
     - [x] Parse the sbnf file format
     - [x] Handle variables and rules
     - [x] Handle parameters